maadpeal/final_project_milk/README.md

 * Wich is the production forecast in liters per cow?
 * When is the best season for milking cows?

-## Data base Structure
+## Data exploration

+LMDC share to us different files for us to dive in.
+We have 4421 entries corresponding to each live cows that are or will be in the process of insemination, lactation or fattening.

+Thanks to the different files received, we entered the files in a .py file to be able to export it in a joint file called full.json from which we were able to obtain different DataFrames where we can work to obtain results such as:

+* Lactation summary
+* Abortion details
+* Mastitis details
+* Insemination Bulls details
+* Number of inseminations
+* Gynecological status

 ![db_structure](https://user-images.githubusercontent.com/96633294/169630744-9a794c94-c555-409e-9f62-986c55e823d9.png)

+## Analysis phase

+*INGRESAR AQUI LA DESCRIPCION DELMODELO*

+## Technologies Used

+### Source Control
+Github as code hosting platform.

+### Data Cleaning and Analysis
+We'll be using Pandas for cleaning, Python and Jupyter notebook will be used to complete the analysis.

+### Database Storage
+*REVISAR EL HOST DE LA DATA*
+AFI milk is our main server where we can extract data.
+PostgreSQL is the database we intend to use, and AWS for displaying data.

+### Machine Learning
+*EJEMPLO*

+### Dashboard
+We use Googles Slides to made this more smooth to get.
+For the full diplayed and interactive Dasboard we choose Tableau since this is a more friendly way to show clients our product and main results.

+## Machine Learning Model
+*DEFINIR QUIEN TIENE MAYPR SEGURIDAD CON EL TOPC*

+* Description of preliminary data preprocessing
+* Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+* Description of how data was split into training and testing sets
+* Explanation of model choice, including limitations and benefits

 ## Dasboard

+Main topics:

+*
+*
+*
+*

+Description of tools

+* bar charts, line charts, pie charts, etc
+*

+Interactive Elements

+*
+*
+*

-We understand that results are the main objective for our client.
+We understand that results are the main objective for client.
 For this reason, we designed the following dashboard that shows the detailed results in a Tableau Story.

 Link for the Tableau Story